 MR ANGULA: Mr Chairman, first I would like to say that sometimes I tend to talk so fast and perhaps some people have difficulties of comprehending what I am saying.
 It is most unfortunate for honourable member Kaura to attribute what honourable Pretorius said to me.
 I started by saying that I supported what honourable Rukoro and honourable Mrs Ithana said, and they both said they are not going to address themselves to the question of entrench-I took it from there.
 If we are going to talk about entrenchment, we should talk about it somewhere else, not in an amendment.
-We are talking about an amendment now.
-If we are going to talk about entrenching certain sections of the Constitution, let us talk about it, Honourable Kaura said somebut I don't talk about it. thing about it, I thought it is not the place to talk about entrenching certain sections of the Constitution.
+We are talking about an amend-If we are going to talk about entrenching cerment now. tain sections of the Constitution, let us talk about it, but I don't talk about it.
+Honourable Kaura said something about it, I thought it is not the place to talk about entrenching certain sections of the Constitution.
 You can have a chapter, Entrenchment, somewhere and then you identify those things you want to entrench and then you debate on the basis of that, whether it is worthwhile to entrench those sections.

 What I talked about is the procedure of the parliament or the nation to embark on the process of a popular referendum.
-That is what I talked about first, and I said that if there is a deadlock between the two houses, obviously somebody has to break the deadlock, and we do know that all the bills that emanate from the House goes to the all the bills that emanate from the House goes to the president.
-I think that was the logic when the president was made to proclaim that the nation should go into a was made to proclaim that the nation should go into a was made to proclaim to decide on the deadlock.
+That is what I talked about first, and I said that if there is a deadlock between the two houses, obviously somebody has to break the deadlock, and we do know that all the bills that emanate from the House goes to the president.
+I think that was the logic when the president was made to proclaim that the nation should go into a was made to proclaim to decide on the deadlock.
 I think national referendum to decide on the deadlock.
 I think that was the logic.
 So, if the honourable member thinks that was the logic is not sufficient, he can argue his case.
+That that logic is not sufficient, he can argue his case.
 I only stand by saying that the procedure as it is now is quite in order.

-Then I made a second point that within this Article 127 the procedure of amendment is entrenched, and I don't want that entrenchment to apply also that we entrench the that entrenchment to apply also that we entrench the amendment on anything about the two houses, and I asked amendment on anything about the two houses, and I asked the lawyers to assist me on this.
+Then I made a second point that within this Article 127 the procedure of amendment is entrenched, and I don't want that entrenchment to apply also that we entrench the that entrenchment to apply also that we entrench the amendment on anything about the two houses, and I asked amendment on assist me on this.
 The lawyers have not the lawyers to assist me on this.
-The lawyers have not yet been given a chance to reply, but honourable Ruppel yet been given a chance to reply, but honourable Ruppel yet been given a suggestion that he also felt the same and came up with a suggestion that he is going to provide us apparently he did his homework, he is going to provide us with something to look at.
+The lawyers have not yet been given a chance to reply, but honourable Ruppel yet been given a chance to reply, but honourable ame and came up with a suggestion that he also felt the same and apparently he did his homework, he is going to provide us with something to look at.